Rijksmuseum Tickets And Tours

 Inside the Rijksmuseum| ©Eric de Redelijkheid

-Self-guided tickets to the Rijksmuseum are the cheapest and most popular, costing 21 € for all adults over the age of 19.
+Audio-guided tickets to the Rijksmuseum are the cheapest and most popular, costing 21 € for all adults over the age of 19.
 Admission to the Rijksmuseum is free for children 18 and under, but you must make this clear, either before entering the museum, or by indicating your age on your online booking.

-The Dutch art museum does not offer discounts for seniors or students.
+The Dutch art museum does not offer discounts to seniors or students.
 However, if you have the I Amsterdam card, you will get a 100% discount on your visit to the Rijksmuseum; you only need to show it.

 In the past, tickets for the Rijksmuseum used to be valid for 12 months from the date of purchase; however, nowadays you must select the date and time of the visit and be at the museum at least 10 minutes before the selected time slot.
-The entrance ticket allows you to enter the museum up to 15 minutes after the time mentioned on the ticket, so be careful not to be late.
+The ticket allows you to enter the museum up to 15 minutes after the time mentioned on the ticket, so be careful not to be late.

-The Rijksmuseum opens at 9 am and closes at 5 pm, all year round.
-Last admission is at 4.30 pm, and that is when the Rijksmuseum ticket office also closes.
+The Rijksmuseum opens at 9 a.m. and closes at 5 p.m., all year round.
+Last admission is at 4:30 pm, and that is when the Rijksmuseum ticket office also closes.
+The Rijksmuseum gardens, the Rijks Shop and the Rijks Café are open to visitors from 9 am to 6 pm and do not require tickets.

 Book a guided tour of the Rijksmuseum